ZanzyTHEbar/EasyNetworkManager-Docs/vitepress/docs/src/pages/getting_started/intro.md

 Built on-top of [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer), with logical and efficient abstraction layers for ease of use.

-Plug and play API for custom RESTful APIs.
+Plug-and-Play C++ API for custom RESTful APIs.

-This library is in-progress for easy network management.

 This project supports the following boards: